gilherr/dotfiles/docs/tmux.md

 Move around the buffer using vim controls or arrow keys.
 To start selection press `<space>` and copy with `<enter>`.
 You can toggle block visual mode by pressing `C-v`.

+### Mouse

+You can use the mouse to move or scale panes.
+Hold `<shift>` key to enable regular mouse usage like select-to-copy and paste.